You’ve got an ace service or programme to launch and you’re ready to give the whole process everything you’ve got.

 Forgetting about your customers

 You know the old adage ‘people buy from people’?
-Well guess what?
-People SELL to people too.
-Make sure you’ve given your ideal customers a wee think through before launching.
+Well, guess what?
+People SELL to people, too.
+Make sure you’ve given your ideal customers a proper think-through before launching.

 Who are they?
 What do they need?
 And most of all – what do they need to hear to make buying from you easy?